Mojjimoh/alx-higher_level_programming/README.md

-This repo entails all high level programing I will be learing althrough.
+This repo entails all high level programming I will be learning althrough the course.